Newfoundland and Labrador Child Benefit

 - Became effective in July 1999.

 - The amount received is based on family size and income.

 - Families leaving Income Support for work keep their NLCB and other Child Benefits.

 - This benefit does not affect Income Support entitlement.

 - It is combined with federal child benefits into one monthly payment.

-- You must file an income tax return each year to verify eligibility for the NLCB and Canada Child Tax Benefit (CCTB).
+- You must file an income tax return each year to verify eligibility for the NLCB and Canada Child Benefit (CCB).

 For more information about the Newfoundland and Labrador Child Benefit, please contact:

 Taxation and Fiscal Policy Branch